Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Method for the ill-posed cases

-For fully-connected local systems, we implement this method to predict the Hamiltonian, all fidelities are improved remarkably and are above 0.965, as shown in FIG. 4(b).
-The performance of neural network does not decrease as the number of qubits increases.
+For an $N$-qubit system with $2^p$ sectors, we generate $2^{N-1} \times 1000$ data pairs for each sector and train the classification network.
+After that, we train the regression network for each sector with the same data set.
+For fully-connected local systems, we implement this method to predict the Hamiltonian, all fidelities are improved remarkably and are above 0.965, as shown in FIG.~\ref{fig:4}(b).
+The performance of the neural network does not decrease as the number of qubits increases.

+If $p$ gets very large, a single classification neural network will not suffice.
+We can split the operators into several equally-sized parts and train classification neural networks for each part.